-Course Repeat Forms are available in the Office of the Registrar and must be completed by students who are repeating a course.
+Course Repeat Forms are available in the Registrar's Office and must be completed by students who are repeating a course.
 The student's transcript will be coded to reflect that the course was repeated, and cumulative grade point average will be adjusted.